PROFILE

 School of Music

 A little about my background: I grew up in several places throughout the country (Tucson, upstate New York, Southern California), the daughter of a university music professor/administrator.
 I have moved around a bit as an adult as well (Michigan, Flagstaff, Texas), though I have been in Tucson since 2003 and have no plans to leave again.

 In addition to my UA position I am a professional classical musician.

-I am currently Principal Viola with the Arizona Opera (since 2005), and am also a regular member of True Concord Voices & Orchestra (since its founding in 2004).
-Previous orchestral experience includes the Tucson Symphony Orchestra, the San Antonio Symphony, the Grand Rapids (MI) Symphony Orchestra, the Flint Symphony Orchestra, and the Michigan Opera Theatre Orchestra.
-In addition, I have held summer positions with festivals in Aspen (CO), Flagstaff (AZ), Spoleto (Italy), and Sunriver (OR).
-An avid chamber musician, I have spent over 30 years performing in and coaching small chamber groups, including leading the Huron String Quartet in southern Michigan and coaching at the Chamber Music in the Mountains summer festival in the mountains above Tucson.
+I have BM, MM, and DMA degrees in viola performance, and an additional MM degree in chamber music.
+I am currently Principal Viola with the Arizona Opera (since 2005), and a member of True Concord Voices & Orchestra (since its founding in 2004).
+My previous orchestral experience includes the Tucson Symphony Orchestra, the San Antonio Symphony, the Grand Rapids (MI) Symphony Orchestra, the Flint Symphony Orchestra, and the Michigan Opera Theatre orchestra.
+In addition, I have held summer positions with music festivals in Aspen (CO), Flagstaff (AZ), Spoleto (Italy), and Sunriver (OR).
+An avid chamber musician, I have spent over 40 years performing in and coaching small chamber groups, including leading the Huron String Quartet in southern Michigan, and coaching at the Chamber Music in the Mountains summer festival in the Catalina Mountains north of Tucson.
 In the late 1990s, I taught viola, violin, and chamber music at Northern Arizona University in Flagstaff.